A Beginner’s Guide to Installing a Specific Version of NPM Package

 Using the @ symbol in the npm install command

-The most common method to install a package would be to use the npm install command.
-Keep in mind that this command should be used after you have navigated to the root directory of your project.
-The command used to download an exact version of a package is given below.
+The most common method to install a package is to use the npm install command.
+This command should be used after you have navigated to the root directory of your project.

 npm install <package-name>@<version>